-Megan left Kirkland & Ellis LLP to help start Clare Locke LLP in 2014.
-Since that time, Clare Locke has become recognized as the best plaintiff-side defamation law firm in the United States and has repeatedly won the National Law Journal’s Elite Trial Lawyers Award for Sports, Entertainment, and Media Law.
 Megan recently received nominations to America’s Top 100 High Stakes Litigators and the Best of the Bar, an exclusive recognition bestowed on less than 1% of licensed attorneys nationwide.
-She speaks on panels and teaches continuing legal education courses on the law of defamation for the DC Bar, the New York Bar, and the Clear Law Institute.
+She has been repeatedly recognized as a top-rated media and advertising attorney and selected as a “Rising Star” by Super Lawyers magazine.
+Megan also speaks on panels and teaches continuing legal education courses on defamation for the DC Bar, the New York Bar, and the Clear Law Institute.

 - Commonwealth of Virginia